Kai Bird: Published works

 Bird's biographical works include The Color of Truth: McGeorge Bundy and William Bundy, Brothers in Arms (Touchstone, 1998); The Chairman: John J. McCloy and the Making of the American Establishment (Random House, 1992); and Hiroshima's Shadow: Writings on the Denial of History and the Smithsonian Controversy (1998), which he co-edited with Lawrence Lifschultz.

 In April 2010 his book Crossing Mandelbaum Gate: Coming of Age Between the Arabs and Israelis, 1956–1978 was released by Scribner.
 It is a meld of memoir and history, fusing his early life in the Arab world with an account of the American experience in the Middle East.

 The Good Spy: The Life and Death of Robert Ames (Crown, 2014) is a biography of CIA officer Robert Ames, whose career focus was the Middle East.
 According to the book, Ames played a key role in starting the peace process that led to the Oslo accords between Israel and the PLO.
 Ames perished in the April 18, 1983, truck bombing of the American embassy in Beirut.

 In 2021, he published a biography of Jimmy Carter entitled The Outlier: The Unfinished Presidency of Jimmy Carter.

+In 2026, Bird and his wife Susan Goldmark published a biography of Roy Cohn, titled American Scoundrel: Roy Cohn's Dark Journey from Joe McCarthy to Donald Trump.